 Tropitone was among 10 manufacturers ICFA honored for product design and quality along with merchandising, customer service, ethics, communication and trade relations.

 "One of the most important objectives of Tropitone's culture is to adapt to changes in the business environment as rapidly and effectively as possible," Hendrix said.
-Tropitone's business model is based upon the principles of Porter's value chain, which has 27 interconnected competencies with specified customer requirements and an executive accountable for delivering those the first time, every time.
+Tropitone's business model is based upon the principles of

 "Since we are far from perfect, Tropitone has a systematic four-part continuous improvement process that identifies required improvements and deploys the resources necessary to develop and implement improvements," Hendrix said.
 "The combination of the culture of adaptation, the value chain business model and the continuous improvement process provides us the ability to systematically embrace change and better meet ever-changing customer requirements."

 Winning the Manufacturer Leadership Award in the Rattan/ Wicker/Woven Materials category accomplished his company's ongoing objective, Lloyd Flanders President Dudley Flanders said.